-We want to make accessibility mainstream.
-We believe that information architecture means making things clear for people, and that internet accessibility means making things available.
+Our mission is to make Internet Accessibility mainstream.
+We believe that Internet Accessibility means making things available to people, and that Information Accessibility means making things clear.

-Many people define accessibility as only making information available for people with disabilities, but we believe that accessibility means everyone can access and find the information they need.
+Many people define Internet Accessibility exclusively as making information available for people with disabilities, but we believe that Internet Accessibility means that everyone can access and find the information they need.

 "This is one of the better accessible sites I have seen."